Gran Hotel (TV series): Season 1

 Julio Olmedo arrives at the Gran Hotel to look for his sister Cristina.
-When he learns that she has been fired for theft and no one has any idea of her whereabouts, he joins the hotel as a waiter.
-He is assisted by Andrés, the son of the head waitress at the hotel.
-Julio joins the waiters and poses as a guest during a dinner to meet a woman called "Lady".
-Andrés told Julio that he was told that Cristina was fired because she stole Lady's jewels, a story Julio doesn't believe.
-He brings it up casually while talking to Lady, and she seems utterly oblivious to a guest's jewels being stolen.
-This confuses Julio, who, at the same time, meets Alicia Alarcón, who is engaged to Diego Murquia, the manager of the hotel.
-Julio and Alicia share a cigarette and have a short conversation.
+When he learns that she has been fired for theft and that no one has any idea of her whereabouts, he joins the hotel staff as a waiter.
+He is assisted by Andrés, the son of the head housekeeper.
+Julio joins the waiters and poses as a guest during a dinner in order to meet a woman called “Lady.”
+Andrés had told Julio that Cristina was fired because she stole Lady’s jewels, a story Julio does not believe.
+He brings it up casually while talking to Lady, who seems utterly oblivious to any jewels being stolen.
+This confuses Julio.
+At the same time, he meets Alicia Alarcón, who is engaged to Diego Murquia, the hotel manager.
+Julio and Alicia share a cigarette and have a brief conversation.

 The Alarcón family owns the hotel and lives in it.
-The head of the household is Dona Teresa, the wife of the late Carlos Alarcón.
-They have three children : Sofia, Alicia and Javier.
-Sofia is the oldest, and she is married to Marques Alfredo, who aims to become manager of the hotel, and is pregnant.
-There is tension between the family when Sofia learns that Alicia is engaged to Diego, indirectly conveying that Alfredo will be unable to still become manager of the hotel.
-Throughout the first episodes, there is growing tension between Alfredo and Sofia, leading to Alfredo almost leaving the hotel as he doesn't feel respected in Cantaloa.
-However, while he is leaving, Sofia falls down the stairs.
+The head of the household is Doña Teresa, the wife of the late Carlos Alarcón.
+She and Carlos had three children: Sofía, Alicia, and Javier.
+Sofía is the oldest; she is married to Marqués Alfredo, who aims to become manager of the hotel, and she is pregnant.
+Tension grows within the family when Sofía learns that Alicia is engaged to Diego, indirectly revealing that Alfredo will no longer be able to become manager.
+Throughout the first episodes, tension between Alfredo and Sofía increases, leading Alfredo to consider leaving the hotel because he does not feel respected in Cantaloa.
+However, just as he is leaving, Sofía falls down the stairs.
 The doctor reveals that her uterus is damaged and she will be unable to have children.
 He also reports that she lost her baby.
-Dona Teresa enters the scene and convinces Sofia that Alfredo will leave her now that she has lost her value as a wife.
-So they come up with a plan, Sofia will continue pretending to be pregnant and Dona Teresa blackmails the doctor to tell everybody that it was only her hip that got injured while she prepares to find a baby.
+Doña Teresa arrives and convinces Sofía that Alfredo will leave her now that she has “lost her value” as a wife.
+So they come up with a plan: Sofía will continue pretending to be pregnant, and Doña Teresa blackmails the doctor into telling everyone that Sofía only injured her hip while she secretly prepares to find a baby.